Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Results and Discussions

 \subsection{Electrolyte mixtures}

 Up to now, we have focused on solutions with a single electrolyte.
-Here, we investigate electrolyte mixtures, which widely exist in biological systems.
+Here, we investigate electrolyte mixtures, which are very important because they widely exist in biological systems as well as geological and environmental systems such as seawater.
 We take the mixture of 3:1 and 1:1 electrolytes in contact with a negatively charged plate as an example.
 Figure 6 shows the effect of adding monovalent salt to a trivalent salt solution.
 The effective surface potential $\psi_\mathrm{eff}$ is plotted as a function of the bulk monovalent salt concentration c$_{\mathrm{b}}^\mathrm{mono}$ for two fixed trivalent salt concentrations (c$_{\mathrm{b}}^\mathrm{tri}=0.005$ M and $0.03$ M).
 For 3:1 electrolyte solution in the absence of 1:1 salt, c$_{\mathrm{b}}^\mathrm{tri}=0.005$ M corresponds to the case of condensation without charge inversion, whereas c$_{\mathrm{b}}^\mathrm{tri}=0.03$ M corresponds to the case of condensation with charge inversion.
-The curves for both of these two c$_\mathrm{b}^\mathrm{tri}$ values show that, with the initial addition of monovalent salt, $\psi_{\mathrm{eff}}$ decreases as c$_{\mathrm{b}}^\mathrm{mono}$ increases .
+The curves for both of these two c$_\mathrm{b}^\mathrm{tri}$ values show that, with the initial addition of monovalent salt, $\psi_{\mathrm{eff}}$ decreases as c$_{\mathrm{b}}^\mathrm{mono}$ increases, in agreement with experiments\cite{VanDerHeyden2006ChargeCurrents} and simulations\cite{Lenz2008SimulationOvercharging,Quesada-Perez2005SimulationIons}.
 For c$_{\mathrm{b}}$ = 0.03 M, this decrease of $\psi_{\mathrm{eff}}$ indicates a weakening of charge inversion, which ultimately disappears after c$_{\mathrm{b}}^\mathrm{mono}> 0.013$ M. With the further increase of c$_{\mathrm{b}}^\mathrm{mono}$, the difference between the condensed layer and the diffuse layer becomes insignificant as discussed in the last subsection.
 There is a slight drop of $\psi_{\mathrm{eff}}$ in Figure 6 (denoted by vertical dotted lines), which corresponds to the dissolution of the condensed layer.

 At high concentrations of c$_{\mathrm{b}}^\mathrm{mono}$, $\psi_{\mathrm{eff}}$ reaches a minimum which is followed by an increase.
 This non-monotonic decrease in $\psi_\mathrm{eff}$ has also been observed by Van Der Heyden et al.\cite{VanDerHeyden2006ChargeCurrents} in streaming current experiments when they added K$^{+}$ salt to a Co$^\mathrm{3+}$ salt solution.
 The original strong-coupling (SC) theory by Shklovskii and co-workers predicted that the charge inversion is enhanced by adding monovalent salt, which contradicts these experimental results.
 Van der Heyden et al. modified SC theory and captured the initial decrease in inversion; however, the non-monotonic trend could still not be reproduced.
 Our theory provides the first qualitative agreement with experimental results on this non-monotonic behavior in the entire range of monovalent salt concentration.